 Admire Art for Free at the Dallas Museum of Art

 Fancy admiring art for free this spring break?
-Everything is possible in Big D. Step into a world of creativity at the Dallas Museum of Art (DMA), a cultural gem located in the heart of the Dallas Arts District.
+Everything is possible at the Dallas Museum of Art (DMA) in the Dallas Arts District.
 As one of the largest museums in the United States, DMA houses an impressive collection of 25,000 artworks spanning over 5,000 years of global art, from ancient artifacts to contemporary masterpieces.

 Families visiting during spring break won’t want to miss the Free Spring Break Family Fun from March 12 to 14, 2025.
 This free program invites kids and parents to participate in drop-in art-making workshops, sensory play activities, and captivating storytime sessions set against the backdrop of stunning galleries.